Have Heart: 2010–2014: Post-breakup

-2015-present: Free and reunion tour
+2015–present: Free and reunion tours

 In 2015, four of the final five members of Have Heart – Patrick Flynn, Kei Yasui, Shawn Costa, and Ryan Hudon – in addition to the band's 2009 touring guitarist, Austin Stemper – formed the band "Free".
-Who released a four-track, self-titled demo recorded by Trevor Vaughan (Sex Positions, Soul Control) in their home of New Bedford, MA on November 29, 2015, followed by another EP titled Ex Tenebris on May 15, 2017, which also consisted of four songs, recorded by Will Killingsworth at Dead Air Studios.
+Free released a four-track, self-titled demo recorded by Trevor Vaughan (Sex Positions, Soul Control) in their home of New Bedford, MA on November 29, 2015, followed by another EP titled Ex Tenebris on May 15, 2017, which also consisted of four songs, recorded by Will Killingsworth at Dead Air Studios.
 Flynn stated that although they kept the last lineup and same creative process, they changed the band's name in order to not take "the spotlight" away from younger hardcore bands.

 In February 2019, the line-up of Free announced they would be playing eight shows under the name "Have Heart" in Leeds, Boston, Los Angeles and Cologne in July 2019.
 To promote a sale in their webstore and to celebrate the return of Have Heart, Bridge 9 pressed the previously unreleased track from the Songs to Scream at the Sun sessions titled "Lions and Lambs" as a stand-alone limited-edition 7" single in March 2019.
 The single was also uploaded to most streaming services.
 According to Kei Yasui, attendance of their Worcester outdoor show was around 8560.
 The large audience at their reunion has it considered as the biggest hardcore show ever.

+On February 13, 2024, the band announced five reunion dates, set to take place between June 2 and July 24 of the same year, including a co-headline spot at the Saturday of Outbreak Festival and headline spots at Sound and Fury and Tied Down festivals.